Design, build, and program robots at a robotics camp this summer.

 iD Programming Academy: Summer Programming Camp for Teens

-Love programming, engineering, or robotics?
-Spend 2 weeks with other Teens who share your interests.
+Spend 2 weeks with other Teens who share your programming interests.
 Interact with industry pros and engage in STEM (Science, Technology, Engineering, and Math) education.
-Courses: iPhone/iPad/Android App Dev, Java for the AP Exam, or Modding/Programming with Minecraft.
+Courses: iPhone/iPad/Android App Dev, Java for the AP Exam, Modding/Programming with Minecraft, Web Programming, and Electrical Engineering.
 Guaranteed small classes (max 8:1).
 Students can earn Accredited Continuing Education Units.

 • iD Programming Labs 101

-• iPhone and iPad App Development – Objective-C & Xcode
+• iPhone & iPad App Development – Objective-C & Xcode

 • Modding & Programming with Minecraft